 One way to determine if your organization’s approach to gamification is working is to use the happiness at work survey, a quick and affordable tool that lets you measure and receive real-time feedback on how you’re doing.

 Creating a workplace environment where people are more productive, engaged, and appreciated doesn’t require huge amounts of time or money, but the financial rewards for your company can quickly add up through increased productivity, fewer sick days, and fewer employee turnovers.

 BeeLiked offers bespoke gamification solutions for employers and organizations.
-To find out more about gamification and employee engagement, head to BeeLiked’s blog.
 To learn more about BeeLiked’s customizable gamification solutions and to set up a no-obligation discovery call, get in touch with us today.